 In short, the essence of this diet is that it’s a type of elimination regime in which several large groups of foods are excluded for an extended period (at least three months).
 Then, in several stages over some time (at least five days), they will be reintroduced one by one again.

-The re-inclusion period is probably the longest but also the most critical phase of the paleo AIP diet.
+The re-inclusion period is probably the longest but also the most critical phase of the Paleo AIP diet.
 During the reintroduction process, the body’s reactions to each particular food must be monitored.
-These reactions can be either a gastric symptom or a headache or any ailment in the body.
-It’s best that you keep a log during the reintroduction phase of this autoimmune disorders diet so that all symptoms can be documented.
+These reactions can be either a gastric symptom or a headache, or any ailment in the body.
+It would be best to keep a log during the reintroduction phase of this autoimmune disorders diet so that all symptoms can be documented.
 The described process is very individual.

-For this phase of the autoimmune diet, the reintroduction process can be conditionally divided into four stages, where different foods can be consumed again one by one.
+For this phase of the autoimmune diet, the reintroduction process can be conditionally divided into four AIP reintroduction stages, where different foods can be consumed again one by one.
 The goal is to determine the foods that cause adverse reactions in your body to exclude them from the menu.
-It might help to join a support group and read articles or blog posts on the topic.
+It might help to join a support group and read articles or blog posts on the best autoimmune diet.
 This way, you can know what mistakes are often made and learn how to avoid or fix them.

 Does an AIP-Based Diet for Autoimmune Diseases Work?

 An AIP-based diet is restrictive and difficult to follow—not everyone can adhere to it.
-So is it worth it?
+So is this diet for autoimmune diseases worth it?
 What’s the evidence supporting these autoimmune diets, and do they work?
 The first thing you could do is take a look at some AIP diet before and after photos of people.

 A 2012 study showed that bacterial growth in the gut might be associated with inflammatory and autoimmune diseases.
 In line with this, supporting the beneficial microbes in our gut by following a suitable diet for an autoimmune disease or following an autoimmune inflammatory diet could eventually help alleviate the inflammation.